adam-p/yesterday-i-learned/random.md

 1. Coyotes (43mph) have no problem chasing roadrunners (20mph).
 1. Waffle shirts have a waffle-like texture.
 [These](http://wafflemagazine.com/wp-content/uploads/2015/09/waffleshirt.jpg) are not waffle shirts.
 1. The week came about because the week is a quarter of a lunar cycle.
 1. ["Hello Kitty is not a cat.
-She’s a cartoon character,"](http://people.com/celebrity/hello-kitty-is-not-a-cat/) said creator of Hello Kitty.
+She's a cartoon character,"](http://people.com/celebrity/hello-kitty-is-not-a-cat/) said creator of Hello Kitty.
 1. Double-stuffed Oreos are [only 1.86x stuffed](http://www.cnn.com/2013/08/21/us/oreo-high-school-experiment/index.html). *How dare they.*
 1. In the autotuned degeneracy that is "I'm The One", DJ Khaled, Justin Bieber, Quavo, Chance the Rapper, *and* Lil Wayne all claim to be the one.
 1. Cap'n Crunch is a commander-class officer.
 Luckily, [since the commanding officer of any vessel is always called the captain](https://www.reddit.com/r/funny/comments/4ulaeh/commander_crunch/d5qs3wy/), calling it Captain Crunch is still correct.